Motley Fool Epic vs Motley Fool Epic Plus: Which Tier Is Worth Your Money?

 Motley Fool Epic vs Motley Fool Epic Plus: Side-by-Side

-Motley Fool Epic occupies a strategic middle ground in the Motley Fool hierarchy — more than Stock Advisor’s two monthly picks, less than Epic Plus’s daily recommendations.
-For $299/year (promo), you get 5 monthly stock picks from four distinct scorecards, each representing a different investing philosophy.
+Motley Fool Epic is the honest middle of the Fool ladder — more than Stock Advisor’s two monthly picks, less than Plus’s daily tape.
+For $299/year promo you get 5 monthly names from four dedicated books.

 The Four Scorecards: